coffeemakingtoaster/advent-of-code-2023/README.md

 Therefore all programs should expect a file "input.txt" and print the computation result to stdout.

 Submit your entries within a directory with your name.
 For a guideline on how to structure your directory see the example directory.

+## Data directory

+For every problem you solve checkin the input and expected output in the data folder.
+This allows for benchmarking with multiple inputs/over multiple runs.